-This image was sent to Dr. Hines by a colleague who then shared it with OrthopaedicLIST.com.
+Dr. Hines by a colleague received this image from a colleague and then shared it with OrthopaedicLIST.com.
 It was identified by Berk Gencer and Chris Wilson as you can see below.
 In addition, there are now also several comments from those with experience with this prosthesis.

 Jeremy T. Hines, MD

 EmergeOrtho, Coastal Region